adi-g15/saras/README.md

 > JIT is broken right now, 'jit' branch par code hai uska
 > Compiler work kar raha hai

+To actually try, or see usage with sample programs, [go to the programs/ directory](programs/) after building :)

 S -> Sai

 A -> Abhay